ThePoetCoder/Python-for-VBA-Devs/references.md

 import A
 print(A.tf)
 ```
 For code you didn't write, you're going to want to learn to use the `pip` installer.
 Pip is the number one way to access TBs of code that other people are giving away for free on [PyPI](pypi.org).
-Once you have Python installed, you simply have to open a command prompt and type in the name of the package you're interested in downloading.
-For instance, if you wanted to download Pandas, once you have Python installed you would type in:
+Once you have Python installed, you simply have to open a command prompt and type in `pip install` and the name of the package you're interested in downloading.
+For instance, if you wanted to download Pandas (once you have Python installed) you would open a command prompt and type in:

 ```cmd
 pip install pandas
 ```

 and it will automatically connect to PyPI and grab that package for you!
-You would then reference it at the top of your code as simply as:
+Then at the top of your code/.py file you could reference it as simply as:

 ```python
 import pandas